djotaku/adventofcode/2022/Day_19/README.md

 ### Part 1
 Because each minute you have many robot possibilities to build (based on what you have resources for), I'm thinking of just doing a brute force like I did with [2015 - Day 22](https://github.com/djotaku/adventofcode/tree/main/2015/Day_22).

+Thinking of doing output like the example just to keep what I'm doing understandable.
+(Then again, it might get out of control if I'm brute forcing it)

 ### Part 2
 ## What I Learned